January 27, 2012 by admin

 They also liked the outdoor toys.

-It was neat watching the boys play with other children and watching them try out their Japanese.
+It was neat watching the boys play with other children at the National Children’s Castle and watching them try out their Japanese.
 I hope they will still be able to play here the next time we go to Tokyo-it looked like this place would be suitable for kids up to around 8 years old.
 Fingers crossed we’ll be back before then.

 See this and other posts about travel at Delicious Baby’s Photo Friday linkup.